firemodels/bot/Bundlebot/README.md

 ### Overview

-This directory contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
+The directory `bot/Bundlebot/build` contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
 Building a bundle consists of several steps:

   1. Defining fds and smv revisions and tags you want to use for making the bundles (modifying `BUNDLE_config.sh` and `BUNDLE_config.bat` scripts)
   2. Building FDS manuals (running the  `BUILD_fds_manuals.sh` script).
   3. Building Smokeview manuals (running the `BUILD_smv_manuals.sh` script).